arnabbbb/power-bi/README.md

 # power-bi
-Power bi projects.
-This is where I post power bi projects
+This is where I post Power BI projects